jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (b) the agreement or convention, or any replacement agreement or convention, continues in force in relation to New Zealand; and
   (c) the person continues to be ordinarily resident in New Zealand or the overseas country to which that agreement or convention applies.
-Alteration, and annual CPI adjustment, of rates of saved former benefits (6) Sections 452 and 453 authorise amendments and require adjustments to Parts 11 and 12 of Schedule 4.
+Alteration, and annual CPI adjustment, of rates of saved former benefits (6) Sections 452 and 453 authorise amendments and require adjustments to Parts 10 and 11 of Schedule 4.

 ### 56 Entitlement cards regulations
 Regulations made under section 132A of the Social Security Act 1964 are saved as if they were made under section 437.